MyKo101/mpipe/README.md

 The `palmerpenguins` package provides data on three species of penguins (Gentoo, Adelie and Chinstrap) over three islands (Biscoe, Dream and Torgersen).
-We’ll use the length and breadth of their Culmens (the ridge along a bird’s bill).
+We’ll use the length and depth of their bills.
 A lot of the examples in this page are rather convoluted (and for many, there are other easier ways to get the same results, but they’re here to demonstrate `mpipe` functionality)

 ``` r
 mutils::load_packages(dplyr, magrittr, palmerpenguins, mutils, ggplot2)